Updated 26/06/2024

 Once you’ve prepped for the introductions it’s time for your furry family members to meet!
 Remember that the initial meeting can set the tone for their future relationship, so it's important to get it right.

-• Meet on common ground: Introducing your puppy to an older dog is likely to be more straightforward on neutral ground.
+- Meet on common ground: It’s a good idea to introduce a puppy to an older dog on neutral ground.
 Whether you choose a dog park or a friend’s backyard, the area should have enough space for your furry friends to have a good sniff of each other.
-Keep both dogs on the leash to ensure you have control over the situation (you’ll need to rope someone in to help you!) and watch out for any signs of aggression
+It’s best to choose an area without other dogs, to minimize the risk of other dogs distracting/infecting the puppy or your older dog.
+Keep both dogs on the leash to ensure you have control over the situation (you’ll need to rope someone in to help you!) and watch out for any signs of aggression.

-• Go for a short walk: If you’re off to a good start, try a short walk with the two dogs on the leash.
+- Go for a short walk: If you’re off to a good start, try a short walk with the two dogs on the leash.
+Each dog should have their own walker.
 This will give them more time to familiarize themselves with one another.
+Start off by walking each dog at a distance from each other.
+You can bring them closer once they’re comfortable at a distance.
+Walks over multiple sessions may be needed.

-• Introduce them to your home: If the meeting continues to go smoothly, it’s time to introduce your puppy to your older dog at home.
-If you have a garden or a patio, this can be a great place to start things off.
+- Introduce them to your home: If the meeting continues to go smoothly, it’s time to introduce your puppy to your older dog at home.
+If you have a garden or a patio, this can be a great place to start things off as it is “neutral ground”.
 Don’t hold your puppy during this introduction, take it slow, and keep an eye on body language at all times.

-• Stick to a routine: Once both four-pawed pals are home, stick to your usual routine as much as possible.
+- Stick to a routine: Once both four-pawed pals are home, stick to your usual routine as much as possible.
 This will be a great comfort to your older dog who’s world has been turned upside down!
+Attend to your older dog before attending to your puppy, so that your older dog does not get jealous.
+Your puppy isn’t going to get upset as there is no pre-determined routine in their mind!
 Continue to supervise their interactions with one another and be sure to divide your attention equally between them.

 How to introduce a puppy to an older dog: The dos and don’ts